PDF printers allow you to turn a document into a PDF file instead of printing a hard copy or saving it as other files, such as .docx files.

 It doesn’t necessarily involve any printing using ink and paper.

-There we have it, 12 of the best PDF printer Windows machines can run, all of which have a free option or at least a free trial to get you started.
+There we have it: 12 of the best PDF printers Windows machines can run, all of which have a free option or at least a free trial to get you started.
 It is surprising how much the features can vary, so before you download one, make sure it offers the exact functionality you need from your PDF printer and is compatible with your version of Windows.